tarwn/BasicAzureStorageSDK/README.md

 - Set Blob Properties - No
 - Get Blob Metadata - No
 - Set Blob Metadata - No
-- Lease Blob - No
+- Lease Blob - Yes
 - Snapshot Blob - No
 - Copy Blob - No
 - Abort Copy Blob - No